 As you may have already guessed, the new Omega Seamaster Aqua Terra Golf (Ref.
 126.96.36.199.01.001) celebrates the Swiss brand’s growing ties with the world of an elite sport, which is usually associated with luxury sports cars, expensive wine, and Tiger Woods.
 Although the choice of the model looks less than obvious in this particular case (Seamaster Golf?
 Oh, come on!) the watch itself may be of interest to those who want a Seamaster, but search for a version with an unusual color scheme.

-As you can see on the pictures, the new watch has a number of green accents on its signature dial.
+As you can see in the pictures, the new watch has a number of green accents on its signature dial.

-The color accents, however, seem to be the only thing that unites the new Seamaster Aqua Terra Golf with the favorite sport of millionaires all over the world.
+The color accents, however, are the only thing that unites the new Aqua Terra Golf with the favorite sport of millionaires all over the world.

 Presented in the same 41.5 mm stainless steel case, the new watch is powered by Omega’s in-house Co-Axial Caliber 8500 work-horse movement.